kiranr24/AMKSX/Group Assignments/readme.md

 What contributes to food security and associated health outcomes at the community level in Los Angeles (LA) County?

 *Sub-questions to explore*
-- Which communities are particularly vulnerable to food insecurity?
+- What are the patterns of food insecurities and birth outcomes within the Service Planning Areas (SPAs)?
-- How have disparities in food insecurity within LA County SPAs changed throughout the COVID-19 pandemic?
+- Which Service Planning Areas (SPAs) are particularly vulnerable to food insecurity?
 - What are the demographics of the most vulnerable communities?
 - What are the impacts of food insecurity on birth outcomes, specifically low birth weight?